EdDataScienceEES/tutorial-Stead-James/index.md

     library(tidyr)

-we are going to look at the separate and replace_na functions.
+The tidyr package specializes in reshaping and cleaning datasets.
+Two key functions we’ll focus on are separate() (to split one column into multiple columns) and replace_na() (to handle missing values).

 ### Separate

-THE FUNCTION has three key parts, first which column you want to seperate in our case preferred taxon, then names of the new columns you want to create (genus and species) and finally what you are seperating by. for example (in our dataset) in the column preferred_taxon, genus and species are seperated by a space and so we write " " to indicate this.
+The separate() function splits the values in a column into multiple columns.
+The key arguments are:

+col: The name of the column to split.
+into: A vector of names for the new columns.
+sep: The character or pattern to split by.
+For example, in preferred_taxon, genus and species are separated by a space.
+We can use separate() to create two new columns: Genus and Species."

-this function seperates out characters in a column in the dataset we want to do this to two different colums seperating by different conditions each time
+In our dataset we want to do this to two different colums seperating by different conditions each time

     seperate_tidyr <- left_data %>%